 We celebrate the synergies across our innovative work in licensing agreements, library publishing, open access policies, open infrastructure and open data/metadata as opportunities to bolster our joint efforts; we leverage any tensions or misalignments that arise along the way to reflect on how each of our models in isolation is incomplete and must provide space for other approaches to shifting the scholarly communication landscape toward more open and equitable knowledge production and exchange.
 We understand and embrace the complexity inherent in our shared work towards these ambitious and important aims.

-The series of blog posts linked to below highlights how CDL’s efforts on various pathways to open access live under a single organizational roof and illustrates how diverse approaches can complement and reinforce each other–and how they can raise productive tensions that push us to think more critically about the work we do.
+The series of blog posts linked to above highlights how CDL’s efforts on various pathways to open access live under a single organizational roof and illustrates how diverse approaches can complement and reinforce each other–and how they can raise productive tensions that push us to think more critically about the work we do.
 We believe this kind of approach can move us toward true and comprehensive transformation of the scholarly communication landscape.